tatcn8/100-days-of-code/log.md

 **Thoughts:**: .chomp makes alot of sense.
 After a "gets" input, the user does press 'enter' so it would make sense that the string contains a new line...    .chomp prevents the line break and I think that's cool.

 **Link to work:** Not much to show today :)

+### Day 11: February 27, 2022
+**Today's Progress**: Ruby Ruby Ruby

+**Thoughts:**: Similar to yesterday, did not code a ton today.
+But continued to work through the Ruby manual and still enjoying it.
+Spoke with a tech friend who reccomended learning some "Go" and did a bit of reading on that as well.

+**Link to work:** Not much to show; will be a jammed pack week of coding this coming week!